jonnyn/react-native-boilerplate/README.md

 #### Absolute path

 If your project structure become complicated and has a lot of nested folders, you will have problem with relative paths.
 In the boilerplate, you can use absolute paths.
-You can write simple import statement i.e 'components/Button'.
+You can write simple import statement i.e '~components/Button'.
 No more ../../../components/Button.
-The configuration is written in `babel.config.js`.
+The configuration is written in `babel.config.js` and `tsconfig.json`.

 #### Code formatting, fixing and testing on pre commit